-1. What is Big Red School & is it different than ECC?
+1. What is Big Red School & is it different than RECC?

 2. Who can attend?

 Any child between the ages of 15 months through kindergarten.
-ECC provides inclusive toddler groups for children 15mths to 3 years old and inclusive preschool groups for children 3 to 5 years.
-ECC also provides an after-school group for children ages 5 to 7 years with disabilities.
+RECC provides inclusive toddler groups for children 15mths to 3 years old and inclusive preschool groups for children 3 to 5 years.
+RECC also provides an after-school group for children ages 5 to 7 years with disabilities.

-The ECC classroom is located in the Clinical Education Complex.
+The RECC classroom is located in the Suzanne Vitale Clinical Education Complex.

 4. When are groups in session?

-5. How many children are in each ECC group session?
+5. How many children are in each RECC group session?

 Each group has approximately 10-12 children.

-6. What is the teacher/child ratio at ECC?
+6. What is the teacher/child ratio at RECC?

 From 3 to 5 teachers will be present with a group of 10-12 children.
 The staffing by WKU students allows for a very low teacher/child ratio.